Restarting most Minnnesota college sports tied to COVID testing dilemma

 The NCAA also hasn’t guaranteed that tests will be distributed through its centralized body, which means individual schools are scrambling to secure their own deals.
 Rapid antigen tests are in hot demand because they have been hailed as a “game-changer” for college sports’ return to action.

-Buisman said he’s heard talk that the NCAA may use a supplier called Quidel to buy millions of tests to distribute to schools.
+Buisman said he has heard talk that the NCAA may use a supplier called Quidel to buy millions of tests to distribute to schools.

 “You can imagine Kevin Buisman trying to call Quidel and saying, ‘Hey, we need 10,000 tests,’ ” he said. “ ‘Well, sorry, I’ve got the NCAA on line two trying to buy 10 million.
 So we’ll get back to you.’
 You can’t source the antigen tests right now.
 Supply has dried up because they’ve got these massive deals out there.”